 This guide has been tested with the following components: Exchange 2007 SP1 RU8 and Exchange 2010 RTM.
 This guide is for 3CX Phone System version 8.0 and above.
-Please make sure to not install 3CX Phone System on the same machine as the MS Exchange Server.
+Please make sure not to install 3CX Phone System on the same machine as the MS Exchange Server.

 Step 1: Exchange Configuration

 Exchange integration is not available in the free version of 3CX Phone System.
 Exchange Server 2007/2010 must be installed with “Unified Messaging Role” enabled.
-For SBS 2008 you need premium user licenses to enable UM for the users.
+For SBS 2008 you need premium user licences to enable UM for the users.

-Figure 1:Main Exchange Server Setup
+Figure 1: Main Exchange Server Setup

 Figure 2: Creating a UM Dial Plan

-Start up the Exchange Management Console.
-Click on Microsoft Exchange / Organization Configuration / Unified Messaging / UM Dial Plans and create a new Dial Plan.
-Important: Select the same number of digits for extension numbers as you have configured in 3CX Phone System.
-Name the Dial Plan “3CX Dial Plan”.
+• Important: Select the same number of digits for extension numbers as you have configured in 3CX Phone System.
+Name the Dial Plan "3CX Dial Plan".

-Figure 3: Adding Subscriber Access.
-After creating the Dial Plan open the “3CX Dial Plan” and go to “Subscriber Access” and add 999 (in a 3 Digits installation) to it.
-This is only mandatory for Exchange 2010 but don’t harm on 2007 to make the access point clear..
+• After creating the Dial Plan open the "3CX Dial Plan" and go to "Subscriber Access" and add 999 (in a 3 Digits installation) to it.
+This is only mandatory for Exchange 2010 but can be applied to 2007 to make the access point clear..

 Figure 4: Register the Dial Plan